MinhBang1000/nycu-data-vis/dataset/readme.md

 ## Detailed information about each time series

-## Fertility rate,total – UN WPP
+## Population,ages 65+ – UN WPP
-The average number of live births a hypothetical cohort of women would have at the end of their reproductive period if they were subject during their whole lives to the fertility rates of a given period and if they were not subject to mortality.
+De facto total population in a country, area or region as of 1 July of the year indicated.This only includesages 65+.
 Last updated: July 12, 2024
 Date range: 1950–2023
-Unit: live births per woman
+Unit: people

 ### How to cite this data